Harold B. Lee: Marriages

 While on his mission, Lee met a sister missionary from Utah, Fern Lucinda Tanner.
 They renewed their acquaintance when they returned from their missions and were married on November 14, 1923, in the Salt Lake Temple.
 Fern died in 1962 and on June 17, 1963, Lee married Freda Joan Jensen, a former mission companion's girlfriend who had remained unmarried.
 She died on July 1, 1981.

 Civic and community leadership

-In 1932, at the age of thirty-three, Lee became a community leader when he was appointed to fill a vacancy in the Salt Lake City Commission.
+In 1932, at age thirty-three, Lee became a community leader when he was appointed to fill a vacancy in the Salt Lake City Commission.
 He was assigned to direct the Department of Streets and Public Improvements.
 A year later his political career was launched when he was elected to the same position.